kumartheashwani/vault-python-mcp-server/README.md

 ### Smithery Mode (stdio)

-For Smithery integration, run the server in stdio mode:
+For Smithery integration, run the server in stdio mode using the dedicated script:

 ```bash
 python smithery_mode.py
 ```

-This mode communicates via standard input/output and is designed for Smithery's local tool integration.
+This mode communicates via standard input/output and is designed specifically for Smithery's local tool integration.

+> **IMPORTANT**: Do NOT use `python server.py` for Smithery integration as it starts both HTTP and stdio modes, which can cause conflicts or timeouts.

-### Dual Mode (Development)
+### Dual Mode (Development Only)

 For development and testing both interfaces simultaneously: